 What license(s) are required?

 An SCCA or a NASA full competition license will be required for all drivers depending on the event.
 Note that if you have either of these licenses, obtaining the other is relatively straightforward.
 If you are not currently licensed, the series may be able to arrange a licensing school through our partners Level Up Racing (SCCA) and Winding Road Academy (NASA).
 Early application is recommended.

 Can I run individual races?

 Yes!
-We will have a set of Spec MX-5 Challenge Marquee events for drivers who want to do single events with strong competition.
-Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA.
+We will have a set of Spec MX-5 Challenge Invitational events for drivers who want to do single events with strong competition.
+Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA regionally.

 What does the series do to ensure fair competition?